yamas-SA/yamas-SA/README.md

 - 👋 Hi, I’m @yamas-SA
-- 👀 I’m interested in Big Data, Machine Learning and Data Analysis
+- 👀 I’m interested in Big Data, Machine Learning and Data Analytics
 - 🌱 I’m currently learning Machine Learning Deployment and other cool stuff
 - 📫 How to reach me yamas@speakagent.com